nicolasloi/movieManager/README.md

 -   Laravel: The Laravel framework is used to develop the application.
 -   Blade: The Blade template engine is used to generate HTML pages.
 -   DaisyUI: The DaisyUI style library is used for design.
+-   Meilisearch: Meilisearch is used to power the movie search functionality.